-T.N.3.6.4. - For a scale used to weigh trains of less than five cars, no single car weight within the group may exceed the static maintenance tolerance.
+T.N.3.6.4. - For a weighing system used to weigh trains of less than five cars, no single car weight within the group may exceed the static maintenance tolerance.

 T.N.3.7.
-Uncoupled-In-Motion Weighing, Railway Track Scales. - For any single weighment within a group of non-interactive (i.e., uncoupled) loads, the weighment error shall not exceed the static maintenance tolerance.
+Uncoupled-In-Motion Railroad Weighing Systems. - For any single weighment within a group of non-interactive (i.e., uncoupled) loads, the weighment error shall not exceed the static maintenance tolerance.

 T.N.3.8.
 In-Motion Weighing, Monorail Scales. - On an in-motion test of 20 or more individual test loads, 10% of the individual test loads may be in error, each not to exceed two times the static tolerance applicable.
-The error on the total of the individual test loads shall not exceed $\pm 0.2\%$.
+The error on the total of the individual test loads shall not exceed $\pm 0.2$ percent.
 (Added 1986)

 T.N.3.9.
-Materials Test on Customer-Operated Bulk Weighing Systems for Recycled Materials. - The maintenance and acceptance tolerance shall be \pm 5 percent of the applied materials test load except that the average error on 10 or more test materials test loads shall not exceed \pm 2.5%.
+Materials Test on Customer-Operated Bulk Weighing Systems for Recycled Materials. - The maintenance and acceptance tolerance shall be $\pm$ 5 percent of the applied materials test load except that the average error on 10 or more test materials test loads shall not exceed $\pm$ 2.5 percent.
 (Added 1986)